 The process of repurposing involves using a product to serve another purpose.
 For example, your old shoes will become worn over time and will no longer be able to serve its function any more.
 Instead of throwing them away where they will end up in a landfill, you can choose to use it as a pot for your plants.

 What are the differences?

 In doing so, it loses some of its original quality during the melting process and does so each time it is recycled.
 That is why there is a limit to how many times a certain material can be recycled into a new product.
-For example, it is estimated that paper can be recycled up to 6 times and plastic is limited to 7-9 times.
+For example, it is estimated that paper can be recycled up to 6 times, and plastic is limited to 7-9 times.

-In a sense, they are all ‘recycled’ as they are given a new life and opportunity for a new ‘cycle’ instead of ending up in the dump or landfill.
+They are all ‘recycled’ as they are given a new life and opportunity for a new ‘cycle’ instead of ending up in the dump or landfill.
 It’s no wonder that these terms are so commonly interchanged.